 We market our products in more than 40 countries throughout the world.
-We have established subsidiaries in the markets that we believe have the greatest sales potential-including but not limited to the Americas, Germany, the United Kingdom, Switzerland, France, Japan, Australia, Canada, Italy, and throughout Asia.
-We have established a network of highly experienced marketing personnel and employ a dedicated field sales force of over 1,100 people, who sell our products and provide direct support to customers.
-A significant number of our marketing and sales staff are experienced scientists with academic degrees in molecular biology or related areas.
+We have established subsidiaries in the markets that we believe have the greatest sales potential in the Americas, Europe, Australia, and throughout Asia.
+We have established a network of highly experienced marketing personnel and employ a dedicated field sales force of over 1,200 people, who sell our products and provide direct support to customers.
+A significant number of our marketing and sales staff is experienced scientists with academic degrees in molecular biology or related areas.
 We also have specialized independent distributors and importers.